GrafSoul/vscode-plugins/README.md

 * **[Path Autocomplete]** - Provides path completion for visual studio code.
 * **[Live Server]** - Launch a development local Server with live reload feature for static & dynamic pages.
 * **[Multiple clipboards for VSCode]** - Override the regular Copy and Cut commands to keep selections in a clipboard ring.
+* **[Hyper JavaScript Snippets]** - A collection of snippets that cover JavaScript, TypeScript, and NodeJS for Visual Studio Code.
 * **[JavaScript (ES6) code snippets]** - Code snippets for JavaScript in ES6 syntax.
 * **[ES7 React/Redux/GraphQL/React-Native Snippets]** - Simple extensions for React, Redux and Graphql in JS/TS with ES7 syntax.
 * **[Reactjs code snippets]** - Code snippets for Reactjs development in ES6 syntax.